By Joanne Jeffries. Updated 27th July 2021. Welcome to our guide for those who’ve suffered harm when a doctor prescribed the wrong dosage of medicine.

 There are a number of different studies that have been conducted with regards to prescription errors and mistakes, and here, we look at these in further detail.
 In a report published by the NHS, it was revealed that every one in 20 prescriptions have an error.
 The report also concluded that errors in areas such as timing and dosage were common, yet it did find that serious mistakes were not common.
 A more recent study that was published by Universities of York, Manchester and Sheffield indicated that there are over 200 million medication mistakes that happen every year in the NHS.
 The study concluded that there were approximately 237 million medication mistakes that happen on an annual basis in England via the NHS, meaning that there could be hundreds of deaths caused by adverse drug reactions (ADRs) that could have been avoided.
 However, mirroring the earlier report mentioned, it was indicated that the majority of the cases of mistakes were unlikely to cause patient harm.
 Nevertheless, it is worth acknowledging that there are very few details regarding the harm that typically happens because of medication mistakes, such as an overprescription of drugs or an under prescription.
 If you could prove that medical negligence in prescribing you the wrong dosage of medication has caused you harm, you could be eligible for compensation.

-In order to launch a personal injury claim, it would be important to show that your doctor prescribed the wrong dose.
+In order to launch a personal injury claim, it would be important to show that your doctor prescribed the wrong dose and was negligent.
 There are a number of different steps that you can take in order to prove that your GP prescribed the wrong dosage.
 This includes keeping the prescription note that your doctor provided you with, as well as obtaining a copy of your records from the pharmacy.
 Proving that the wrong dosage caused you harm would involve you seeing a medical expert, who would assess your condition, speak to you about what has happened to you, and write a report that could serve as medical evidence.

 There are a number of different rights that you have when it comes to treatment from your GP in the United Kingdom.
 Firstly, you are entitled to treatment from a GP at the surgery where you have registered.
 You do not have an automatic right, though, to see your own GP.
 A GP will need to provide treatment that is required in an emergency, even if you are not registered with the GP in question.